liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 He was in the shadows pinning down Emilia and the others who were building up their fighting spirit.

-Musica: \[We can destroy this Eternal Darkness.
+Musica: \[We can destroy this 'ere Eternal Darkness.
 We can survive it, but you can't.
-If you understand, young miss, then please stop those two with you…\]
+If ya understand, young Miss, then please stop those two with ya…\]

 Petra: \[I trust those two… I trust Emily.\]

-Musica: \[You gave a very dignified answer… but we've already started taking action.
-Backing out now is impossible.\]
+Musica: \[You gave a very dignified answer… but we've already started takin' action.
+Backin' out now's impossible.\]

 Confronted with Petra, who refused the request, Musica grit his teeth and summoned his strength to express his resolve.
 The exchange itself